kim-nguyenkhn/checklite/README.md

 See more on Electron Packager [here](https://github.com/electron-userland/electron-packager).

+## Recommended GitHub Releases Workflow

+1. Bump the "Tag version" to the value of version in your application `package.json`, and prefix it with v.
+"Release title" can be anything you want.

+For example, if your application `package.json` version is 1.0, your draft's "Tag version" would be v1.0.

+2. Draft a new release with `npm run release`.

+3. Push some commits.
+Every CI build will update the artifacts attached to this draft.

+4. Once you are done, publish the release.
+GitHub will tag the latest commit for you.

+The benefit of this workflow is that it allows you to always have the latest artifacts, and the release can be published once it is ready.

 ## Next Steps

 - Add a timestamp/due date to the todo items
 - Convert everything to React components
 - Have some integration with Google Calendar, or iCal
+- Implement a simple cache